 He is the founder of the Society of Jesus (Jesuits), author of their Constitution (Rule of Order), and their first Superior General.
-He also created the Spiritual Exercises which can help anyone, including laity, devote themselves toward increasing their spirituality and dedication to God.
+He also created the Spiritual Exercises which can help anyone, including laity, devote themselves to increasing their spirituality and dedication to God.

 St. Ignatius died from fever in Rome on July 31, 1556 at age 65.
 He is honored on that date in the Roman Catholic and Anglican (including Episcopal) Churches.
 He is the patron saint of many places throughout the world, soldiers, the Society of Jesus, and spiritual retreats.

 The life of St. Ignatius perfectly models Sainthood.
 (Martyrdom is not a prerequisite.)
 It’s ironic that his vanity as a courtly knight of the noble class and his high thoughts of himself led him to believe he could become a Saint simply because he wanted to, felt called to do so, and was willing to do everything necessary to make his declaration a reality.